Goodbye

 Your songs combine party and emotion.
 How do you work this balance?

 — It is quite our vital balance.
-We come from popular culture, from plaza music, and this is noticeable.
-But we also have experiences and stories that end up in songs.
-We like reflections to arrive while people are dancing, because perhaps that way they connect more.
+We come from popular culture, from plaza music, and that shows.
+But we also have experiences and stories that end up in the songs.
+We like reflections to arrive while people dance, because perhaps that way they connect more.

 What influences have marked you?

-— Especially the music made in the Valencian Country.
+— Above all the music made in the Valencian Community.
 Groups like Obrint Pas or Txarango have been very important to us.
 When someone tells us that we remind them of them, it is one of the best compliments they can give us.

 Have you encountered any obstacles with government-dependent institutions?

-— We have lived a privileged situation because we have always had spaces to play, and if we haven't done it in one place, we have done it in another.
-I would say it has not affected us in terms of programming, but we have noticed it with other fellow musicians regarding many spaces that have disappeared, and this makes bands have fewer opportunities, which leads to many groups being made invisible.
+— We have experienced a privileged situation because we have always had spaces to play, and if we haven't done it in one place, we've done it in another.
+I would say it hasn't affected us in terms of programming, but we have noticed it with other fellow musicians regarding many venues that have disappeared, which means bands have fewer opportunities, an act that leads to making many groups invisible.

-What role does live performance play in your identity as a group?
+What role does directness play in your identity as a group?

 — It has absolute importance, because it is the reason why we make music.
 In fact, our creative process is always thinking about live performance.
 We make music to enjoy it live.